First Biden-Putin call shows both cautious on big concerns - WTMJ

 The two presidents agreed to have their teams work urgently to complete a five-year extension of the New START nuclear weapons treaty that expires next month.
 Former President Donald Trump’s administration had withdrawn from two arms control treaties with Russia and had been prepared to let New START lapse.

-Unlike his immediate predecessors, including Trump who was enamored of Putin and frequently undercut his own administration’s tough stance on Russia, Biden has not held out hope for a “reset” in relations.
-Instead he he’s indicated he wants to manage differences without necessarily resolving them or improving ties.
+Unlike his immediate predecessors — including Trump, who was enamored of Putin and frequently undercut his own administration’s tough stance on Russia — Biden has not held out hope for a “reset” in relations.
+Instead he has indicated he wants to manage differences without necessarily resolving them or improving ties.

-And, with a heavy domestic agenda and looming decisions needed on Iran and China, a direct confrontation with Russia is not likely something he seeks.
+And with a heavy domestic agenda and looming decisions needed on Iran and China, a direct confrontation with Russia is not likely something Biden seeks.

 Before he spoke to Putin, Biden also called NATO chief Jens Stoltenberg to pledge U.S. commitment to the decades-old alliance founded as a bulwark against Russian aggression.